Practical ideas for helping children learn emotional regulation strategies.

 Emotional regulation is an art.
 Let’s be honest, not all adults are capable of consistently demonstrating it.
 Road rage, harassment, work place conflict, adult bullying, domestic violence – are all the unfortunate and explosive consequences of adults who have never mastered the art of self-regulation.

-Staying in control of our emotions and behaviour at all times isn’t easy – particularly when you are overwhelmed, anxious or stressed, which is why teaching kids strategies for emotional regulation from an early age is so important.
+Staying in control of our emotions and behaviour at all times isn’t easy – particularly when you are overwhelmed, anxious or stressed, which is why helping kids learn practical strategies for emotional regulation from an early age is so important.

 What is Emotional Regulation?